 - Microsoft Photo Draw was a vector and raster image editor.
 Vector images store the images by creating mathematical equations and thus, can be resized without losing any part of the drawing.
 Contrary to that, Raster graphics use pixels that break when the image is enlarged.
 This Microsoft Photo Draw was released with Microsoft Office 2000, in 1999.
 It was also available as a standalone product on three CDs.
 It was retired in 2009.

 - Quick View is now discontinued software.
 It allowed users to open files of any type.
-There were some eight upgradations of the software from Quick View version 1.0 to Quick View 8.0.
+There were eight upgrades of the software from Quick View version 1.0 to Quick View 8.0.

 - Microsoft Reader was a reader for reading e-books.
 It was released for Windows 8.1.
 It could read books of different formats: XPS, PDF, TIFF, JPG and similar formats.
 It was discontinued because the reading ability was transferred to Microsoft Edge.

-- RichCopy was used for copying files in bulk, unlike the XCopy command that copies files one by one.
+- RichCopy was used for copying files in bulk, unlike the XCopy command, which copies files one by one.
 The software used multiple channels to copy many files at the same time.

 - Microsoft Schedule Plus was a time management application released with 1992 for Windows 3.0.
-It was discontinued after moving its features to Outlook 97.
+It was discontinued after its features were moved to Outlook 97.

 - Windows Movie Maker allowed its users to create simple movies.
 It would let them import audio, video, and images and then apply special transitions/effects.
 This was released in September of 2000.
 It was part of the Windows Essentials package that was a group of software.